-- A "how to" overview for using the EDO curriculum - A comprehensive list of standards for each module - Concept maps for each of the modules - Activity list for each module with time estimates - Suggested module and activity sequence
+- A "how-to" overview for using the EDO curriculum. - A comprehensive list of standards for each module. - · Concept maps for each of the modules. - Activity list for each module with time estimates.

 We have designed this unit to be both accessible and meaningful for you and your class.
 To continue improving Expedition Days Online and future programs, if you participate, we ask that you: